 The only external information that behaviors should receive is requesting detector value from sense state.

-Behavior tables in practice don't call actions directly.
-The best parameters for an action can vary greatly depending on the current situation, and there is no need to clutter the behavior table with algorithms—some one-offs and others that are minor variations on the same calculation.
+Behavior tables usually don't initiate simple actions.
+Complex actions can vary greatly depending on the current situation, and there is no need to clutter the behavior table with this logic.
 So instead of an action, behavior tables output a response.
-This is a key to the responses object that is a collection of methods to send an action type and custom parameters to action dispatch based on current sense state.
+This is a key to the responses object that is a collection of methods to send an action type with custom parameters to action dispatch based on current sense state.